ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ---
 ## ⭐ Step 2: Creating a new IAM User with Permissions to Configure AWS Security Monitoring Services

 Now that I have my Active Directory set up for my workstations, my next step is to create a new IAM policy, IAM role for my Splunk EC2 and a user that will be in charge of setting up the AWS monitoring services (Cloudwatch, Guardduty, etc.).
-I will accomplish this by creating a new Terraform script (`Splunk IAM Monitoring Setup.tf`)  for deployment in AWS.
+I will accomplish this by creating a new Terraform script (`Splunk User IAM Monitoring Setup.tf`)  for deployment in AWS.
 Here is the breakdown of the Terraform script:

-### Creating the IAM Policy in Terraform
+### ☑️ Creating the IAM Policy in Terraform

-I first began by creating the `IAM Policy` json file that will allow my user to have access to the following AWS services needed to monitor my environment and generate logs for my Splunk server:
+I first began by creating the `IAM Policy` JSON file that will allow my user to have access to the following AWS services needed to monitor my environment and generate logs for my Splunk server:
 - Guard Duty
 - Cloud Trail
 - Cloud Watch